EKaroune/SSI-data-camp-2021/README.md

 * Work on the analysis - totals and percentages.
 * Work on data visualisation for the different figures in the paper.
 * Rmarkdown of the results.

+* Write a blog.
+* Interview with Selina.